obadx/muaalem-paper/paper-md/prepare-dataset.md

 | 30.0      | 29.14366461   | 11312  |
 | **Total** | **847.9944402** | **286537** |

+*(Table preserved with original values)*

-### Chose a digitalized verson of the Holy Quran
+### Choose a Digitized Version of the Holy Quran

-Quan has a lot of digitalized version including but not limited to: [Tanzil](https://tanzil.net) [King Fahd Glorious Quran Printing Complex](https://qurancomplex.gov.sa/en/techquran/dev/).
-We chosed tanzil as it is:
+The Quran has multiple digitized versions including [Tanzil](https://tanzil.net) and [King Fahd Complex](https://qurancomplex.gov.sa).
+We chose Tanzil because:
-* simple relying on standard unicode character
+* It uses standard Unicode characters
-* it has Imlaey and Uthmani version and we need both as we will disccus later
-* very accurate

-We did not chose KFGQPC as it was evolving and not stable as Tanzil
+* Contains both *Imlaei* and *Uthmani* versions
+* Maintains high accuracy

+We excluded KFGQPC due to its evolving/unstable nature compared to Tanzil.

-### Define differnce criteras for hafs
+### Define Variant Criteria for Hafs

-Hafs Rewaya (رواية حفص) has many varients for exmaple Madd Al Monfasel (مد المنفصل) can have lenghts 2, 4, 5 and 6. so we have to regrously define these varient throuth Qraat books (كتب القراءات) [al-dabbaa] we used this book as a refrence for defining the varients. summerized in this table: [include the table](). so every moshaf has its own card called `MoshafAttributes` card.
-So we ran manual annotation effort to define `MoshafAttributes` card for every moshaf
+*Hafs* riwayah contains variants, e.g., *Madd Al-Munfasil* (مد المنفصل) can extend 2, 4, 5, or 6 beats.
+We rigorously defined these variants through Qira'at literature [al-dabbaa], summarized in this table below.
+Each Moshaf has a `MoshafAttributes` card manually annotated through dedicated effort.

 |Attribute Name|Arabic Name|Values|Default Value|More Info|
 |-|-|-|-|-|